cs2620-pr/wire-protocols-grpc/notebook.md

         print(f"Error polling for updates: {e}")
 ```

-This method is called periodically (every few seconds) to:
+This gets called every few seconds to:
-1. Update the list of online users
+1. Check who's online
-2. Check for new messages when a conversation is open
+2. See if there are new messages in the current conversation

-The server implements a `GetMessages` endpoint that returns all messages for the requesting user:
+On the server side, we implemented a `GetMessages` endpoint that returns all relevant messages:

 ```python
 def GetMessages(self, request: GetMessagesRequest, context: grpc.ServicerContext) -> GetMessagesResponse: